xingyifei2016/shrinkage_demo/README.md

 - Next, extract `data_polar.zip` and set the correct path to the data_polar folder inside the argparse configuration in `train_demo.py`

+## Baseline
+[Here](https://github.com/xingyifei2016/RotLieNet) is code for the baseline SurReal model that we used in the paper.

 ## Getting Started (Training & Testing)